-Should you be using Twitter to promote your dental practice?
+Should you be using Twitter to market your dental practice?

 The short answer is “maybe.”

-To be honest, Twitter is never going to be suggested as your best choice for marketing your dental practice.
+To be honest, Twitter is never going to be suggested as your best choice for dental marketing.
 But considering it’s free to use and does give you access to a significant number of people, it can still be worth a look.

 Is Twitter right for your dental office?

 In terms of popularity, you have to go deeper on the list than you might think to find Twitter (it ranks 13th, right behind Snapchat).
 But is it still worth adding to your marketing toolbox?
 There are probably three factors you should consider.

 Twitter falls quite a bit behind other social media platforms when it comes to audience size.
 Compared to the 69% of American adults who use Facebook, a Twitter percentage of only 22% probably doesn’t look like much.
 Taking a closer look at demographics, most of Twitter’s adult users (44%) fall in the 18-24 year old age bracket.
 That may not represent your core patient base, but if you’re looking to attract young adults starting new careers and families, there may be some opportunity for you to explore.

 Twitter is a rapid-fire, short-form blogging platform with posts, or Tweets, limited to 280 characters.
 Tweets appear in real time, and have a short lifespan that is measured in minutes, not days.
 That means you have to get people’s attention, and get it fast.